 CPA Exam Study Group Quick Facts

-• CPA exam study groups can be a great resource given how hard the CPA exam is.
+• CPA Exam study groups can be a great resource given how hard the exam is.

-• They also give you an opportunity to learn from others while discovering new studying techniques.
+• They also allow you to learn from others while discovering new studying techniques.

 • CPA study groups can meet in person or online.